OFFICE OF THE SELECTBOARD

 Trails/Roads policy:

 Edwards introduced Colin Bratton from Windham Regional Commission.
 Edwards noted that this matter has been of prior concern to residents in prior meetings and thanked him for joining the meeting.
 Edwards described several situations involving requests by residents and non-resident landowners to maintain or upgrade Class 4 and Class 3 roads.
-Edwards further requested that Mr Bratton provide the Selectboard with his guidance regarding the ongoing obligations of the Town to maintain such upgrades, if any.
+Edwards further requested that Mr. Bratton provide the Selectboard with his guidance regarding the ongoing obligations of the Town to maintain such upgrades, if any.

 Mr Bratton circulated information which Edwards then sent to Roberts.